svinstech/interviewing_universal_weather/README.md

 # Universal Weather - Compare Alaska weather to Mars
 ---
 ## Problem statement
-> Your goal is to build a Proof Of Concept app that will collect weather data for Mars and Fairbanks Alaska.
-The app should be able to produce a JSON array from the collected data that shows the daily max and daily min temperature for Mars and Fairbanks, Alaska for the last 10 days.
+> Your goal is to build a Proof Of Concept app that will collect weather data for Mars and Fairbanks, Alaska.
+The app should be able to produce a JSON array from the collected data that shows the daily max and daily min temperature for Mars and Fairbanks, Alaska for the last 7 days.

 For example (not real data):
 ```